 - Usage details about your interaction with our Sites (such as the date, time, and length of visits, and specific pages or content accessed during the visits, search terms, frequency of the visits, referring website addresses);

-- Device information including the IP address and other details of a device that you use to connect with our Sites (such as device type and unique device identifier, operating system, browser type, mobile network information, and the device's telephone number); and
+- Device information including the IP address and other details of a device that you use to connect with our Sites (such as device type and unique device identifier, operating system, browser type, and mobile network information); and

 - General location information if your device shares information about its location.

 Cookies and these other technologies can help us automatically identify you when you return to our Sites.
-Cookies help us review website traffic patterns and improve the website, and determine what Sites are popular.
-We can also use such information to deliver customized content and advertising to users of the Sites whose behavior indicates that they are interested in a particular subject area.
-Our Sites work with who help us track and analyze visitor activity on the Sites, measure the effectiveness of our advertising efforts, and support the optimization of our digital marketing campaigns.
+Cookies help us review website traffic patterns, improve the Sites, and determine what Sites are popular.
+To the extent permitted by law, we can also use such information to deliver customized content and advertising to users of the Sites whose activity on the Sites indicates that they are interested in a particular subject area.
+Our Sites work to help us track and analyze visitor activity on the Sites, measure the effectiveness of our advertising efforts, and support the optimization of our digital marketing campaigns.

-You can turn off tracking cookies from our Sites in your browser by clicking here or with the settings button on the cookie banner which appears when visiting the Sites.
+You can turn off tracking cookies from our Sites by clicking here or with the settings button on the cookie banner which appears when visiting the Sites.
+Please note that some peripheral sites (i.e., subdomains) accessible through our website may not support cookie preferences, so cookies on those sites will not be affected by your settings.
 As an alternative, most browsers allow the visitor to reject cookies.
 In either instance, if you choose to decline cookies, you may not be able to fully experience the interactive features our Sites provide.
 Because there is not yet a consensus on how companies should respond to web browser-based do-not-track ("DNT") mechanisms, we do not respond to web browser-based DNT signals at this time.